 Communications Director at the Synod of Bishops of ROCOR, official liaison with the Fund for Assistance

 In the midst of a career in New York's fine-art world, Nicholas was suddenly recruited by the Synod of the Church Abroad to help in its struggle for property rights in the Holy Land.
 This turned into almost two decades of work helping the Church, including being the Synod's liaison with a fine team of dedicated and exceptionally-talented members of the FFA.

 - Pavel Lisitin, London, England

 - Rostislav Ordovsky-Tanaevsky Blanco Moscow, Russia

 Veronika finished her education at University of Michigan in Political Science.
 She always planned to use her degree to help the the struggling.
 Shortly after finishing her degree she moved to Russia with her husband, who was finishing his seminary education.
-Currently, Veronika and her family reside in Minnesota, where she found a way to serve the needy!
-She works as the Communications Manager for FFA and uses social media platforms to promote the needs of the Church's most vulnerable.
-Locally, she helps the Orthodox charity FOCUS and helps organize children's activities within her parish.
-When she is not working, she enjoys spending time with her family exloring the beautiful North Shore, MN, as well as knitting and reading.
+After spending nearly 6 years in MN while her husband served as a priest there, Veronika and her family now reside in Moscow again, where she continues to serve the needy!
+She continues her work as the Communications Manager for FFA that she began in MN and uses social media platforms to promote the needs of the Church's most vulnerable.
+When she is not working, she enjoys spending time with her family exploring nature, traveling, knitting, and reading.

 Assistant Communications Manager

 She started working for FFA because she wanted to make some positive impact in the church's life.
 Dasha is currently in school studying Dental Hygiene and works at a pediatric dental office.
 If you need to find her, check the barn that she horseback rides at or the choir loft!